 “Those were fun times.
 Allow me to return the favor, Captain.”
-Troyle gave a devious grin.
+Troyle returned a devious grin.

-Upon hearing what Troyle called him, their many spectators sheathed their weapons.
+Upon hearing what Troyle called him, their many spectators slowly sheathed their weapons.

 “HAH!
-And I’ll still beat you bloody.
+And I will still beat you bloody!
 I’ll just be using two hands to do it this time!”
 Zikale retorted.
 With a quick incantation, he forced Troyle back with an empowered push.

 “Resorting to magic?”
 Troyle countered, jumping back with the push.

-“I’m an old man, remember?”
-It was his turn to give a smirk, pointing his practice sword at the man he was once training to take his position.
+“I’m an old man.
+Remember?”
+It was his turn to give a grin, pointing his practice sword at the man he was once training to take his position.

 “You too.
 I heard from Dalzak that you’d be bringing the family around one of these days.
-Glad to see you here.
-Where’s the family?”
+Glad to see you, but where’s the family?”
 He replied cordially.

 “Kaidus!”
 Troyle shouted.

 “Kaidus huh?
 It’s a great name.”
-He replied with a warm smile, walking towards the boy and Troyle.
+Zikale replied with a warm smile, walking toward Troyle and the boy.

 “Nice to meet you.
 Thank you for looking after my parents.”
 The boy greeted him and made a gracious bow.

-Kaidus pulled his gaze from the old man, having seen that the man did not recognize him from their previous meeting.
+Kaidus pulled his gaze from the old man, having seen that the man did not recognize him from their previous encounter.

 The last time he saw Zikale Lorvak, the man was clad in armor from head to toe.
 The man in front of him now was an old man with no shirt on, and was only wearing pants.
 Yet, the old man stood with a domineering posture and walked with a stride that commanded respect.